This blog may contain affiliate links. Read our disclosure policy for more info.

 Te Anau is easily accessible from Queenstown with a 2-hour drive (with good road conditions).
 Te Anau is also about 2 hours from Invercargill.

 The road from Te Anau to Milford is paved and accessible for two-wheel drive vehicles.
 During the winter, you should carry snow chains just in case it snows or icy conditions develop.

 There are areas where the road is narrow, there are one-lane bridges, and it can get very steep.
 Drive carefully and cautiously especially next to the steep cliff edges!

 In the winter, bad weather can force road closures.
 Make sure to check the latest road report before departing from Te Anau.
 Also, read our blog about visiting Milford in winter for more detailed info.

-There is also a one-way tunnel which alternates what direction traffic can go through.
+There is also a one-way tunnel called the Homer Tunnel which alternates what direction traffic can go through.
 Sometimes, you will wait up to 20 minutes here before being allowed to drive through.

-Te Anau Downs
+1. Te Anau Downs

 Te Anau Downs is actually the start of the Milford Track hike.
 Here is where a boat picks up anxious hikers to take them to the start of the trail.
 But for those not hiking, it also is a really pretty lake with a fun jetty to walk out onto.